k-shii/EG-STAT/README.md

 EG-Stat is under active development.

-Current releases are functional, tested, and suitable for:
+Current releases are functional, and suitable for:

 * Engineering analysis
 * Design exploration
-* Portfolio demonstration
-* Technical experimentation
+* Files Export

-Future development may include improved fuel and load models, expanded vehicle dynamics, and optional visualization or GUI layers.
+Future development may include more fuel type and load models, expanded vehicle dynamics, and optional visualization or GUI layers & graphs.

 ---